-Get it now — the August edition of the Broad Ripple Park newsletter to find informaion about all the activities in the park!
+Get it now — the October edition of the Broad Ripple Park newsletter, including information about all the activities in the park!

 Download our Fall 2014 Fun Guide to find lots of great things to do at Broad Ripple Park!

 All new dance classes this fall at Broad Ripple Park!!
 Ms. Karla will introduce your preschoolers to the elegant world of Ballet.
 Ms. Celina will help your child to express themselves through Creative Movement.
 Ballet and hip hop not to your child likes?
 Try out Ms. Kayla’s Jazz classes.
 For all the adult dancers, Ms. Celina will be teaching a Swing/Ballroom class for adults to dance.
 All classes will be starting up in September.
 Dates, times and prices are listed in our fall guide with all of our other great classes and special events such as Spooky Carnival and Gingerbread Houses!
 Don’t delay, sign up today!!!
 Call 327-7161 to register.

 The Friends of Broad Ripple Park is a not-for-profit organization with a passion and appreciation for the park and its many amenities.
 We are dedicating ourselves to working to provide support for the park, its programs, its facilities and its future.

 Current board members are Rachel Russell (president), Mary Durkin (treasurer), Martha Marshall (secretary), Phil Trbovic (ex-officio) and Kathy Fitzgerald (ex-officio).
 David Dearing serves as legal counsel.
 The Friends usually meet the second Wednesday of each month at 6:30 p.m. in the park Family Center and the public is welcome.
 (Please call the park office at 327-7161 to confirm date and time.)

 Because the Friends are a 501(c)3 charitable organization, donations are tax deductible.